MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoquery-definecolumn.md

 ---
 title: IixssoQuery DefineColumn method
 description: Defines a new friendly name for a column to be included in queries.
-By defining an alias for an existing property, you create a shorthand term to refer to it. ms.assetid: 'ff969b4f-9695-45aa-a522-e702d2a09c46'
+By defining an alias for an existing property, you create a shorthand term to refer to it. ms.assetid: ff969b4f-9695-45aa-a522-e702d2a09c46
+keywords:
+- DefineColumn method Indexing Service
-keywords: ["DefineColumn method Indexing Service", "DefineColumn method Indexing Service , IixssoQuery interface", "IixssoQuery interface Indexing Service , DefineColumn method"]
+- DefineColumn method Indexing Service , IixssoQuery interface
+- IixssoQuery interface Indexing Service , DefineColumn method
 topic_type:
 - apiref
 api_name: